-The power industry is leading the way in the clean energy transition, with renewables at the center of many providers’ strategies.
-This translates into a newer, more diverse set of assets to manage and integrate with the rapidly aging set of existing assets, together worth about $1.2 trillion.1 At the same time, demand for affordable, clean, and uninterrupted power supplies is accelerating as businesses electrify and digitally transform their own operations and consumers increasingly work from home.
-Additional drivers, such as the COVID-19 pandemic and surging cyber risk, up the ante on the importance of managing assets by balancing cost, risk, and performance.
+The power industry is leading the way in the clean energy transition, with renewables at the centre of many providers’ strategies.
+This translates into a newer, more diverse set of assets to manage and integrate with the rapidly ageing set of existing assets, together worth about $1.2 trillion.
+1 At the same time, demand for affordable, clean and uninterrupted power supplies is accelerating as businesses electrify and digitally transform their own operations and consumers increasingly work from home.
+Additional drivers, such as the COVID-19 pandemic and surging cyber risk, up the ante on the importance of managing assets by balancing cost, risk and performance.

 Five intensifying challenges are prompting many electric power providers to seek new tools and processes for asset management (figure 1).

 As power sector disrupters have accelerated and assets have become more numerous and complex, tools and technologies to manage them have also advanced.
 A proliferation of sensors provides a growing variety of metrics with greater frequency.
 New communications technologies enable faster data transfers from those sensors and cloud computing expands the scope and speed of data analysis.
-Artificial intelligence (AI) can help predict future behavior by learning from historical data.
+Artificial intelligence (AI) can help predict future behaviour by learning from historical data.
 Such technological advances make new ways to manage assets possible.
-And improved asset management can help boost operational efficiencies, save costs, increase asset life expectancy, improve reliability, and enhance safety.
-But realizing these benefits through digital transformation requires a comprehensive framework, and like most good journeys, it begins with a road map.
+And improved asset management can help boost operational efficiencies, save costs, increase asset life expectancy, improve reliability and enhance safety.
+But realising these benefits through digital transformation requires a comprehensive framework and like most good journeys, it begins with a road map.

 The inner core of the Digital Utility Asset Management Model focuses on two critical dependencies: Data governance and cyberseurity, which we discuss further in the final section, “Next steps: Developing a digital asset management strategy.”

-CURRENT STATUS: The generation segment is largely in the Analyze and Visualize phases in the Digital Utility Asset Management Model.
+CURRENT STATUS: The generation segment is largely in the Analyse and Visualise phases in the Digital Utility Asset Management Model.

 By using digital tools such as sensors, power generators can now access multiple data points, varying from fuel temperature and pressure to vibrations and humidity levels, depending on the type of plant.
-For example, gas turbines typically have hundreds of data points monitored while wind turbines may have over a hundred.5 Utilities have aggregated and analyzed this sensor data and developed dashboards to track plant-specific parameters, such as increased turbine pressure.
-Previously, technicians had to manually collect data from remote sites after issues arose, and determine the health of components often with little additional data for context.
+For example, gas turbines typically have hundreds of data points monitored while wind turbines may have over a hundred.
+5 Utilities have aggregated and analysed this sensor data and developed dashboards to track plant-specific parameters, such as increased turbine pressure.
+Previously, technicians had to manually collect data from remote sites after issues arose and determine the health of components often with little additional data for context.

-However, while sensor data combined with basic analytics and visualizations have improved plant monitoring and yielded maintenance cost savings and other benefits, only a small portion of the data collected is currently used to inform decision-making.6 This implies that the scope to implement digital solutions and reap the resulting benefits could be immense.
+However, while sensor data combined with basic analytics and visualisations have improved plant monitoring and yielded maintenance cost savings and other benefits, only a small portion of the data collected is currently used to inform decision-making.
+6 This implies that the scope to implement digital solutions and reap the resulting benefits could be immense.

-DIGITAL LEAP: In the next two to three years, the generation segment will likely focus on advancing further into the Visualize and Augment phases.
+DIGITAL LEAP: In the next two to three years, the generation segment will likely focus on advancing further into the Visualise and Augment phases.

 Asset managers have long used dashboards to display plant data.
 But many are just beginning to combine data, including real-time data, from diverse systems into those existing dashboards to enable continuous asset health monitoring and improve performance management.
 Some are combining real-time performance insights with historical trends and applying predictive or pattern-recognition algorithms to monitor equipment.
 This advanced asset health monitoring can enable plant technicians to walk through the plant and see “hot spots” in real time, or areas where advanced telemetry reveals anomalies that could lead to asset failure.
 They can also use this data to attenuate maintenance schedules and to create or upgrade existing digital twins.